If someone you know is a survivor of sexual assault, domestic/relationship violence, or stalking:

 What to do while in an abusive relationship

 If you are currently, or have been, abused by your partner, or think you might be, it is important that you talk to someone.
-There are a number of services available both on and off campus, including the GC Women’s Center and the GC Counseling Center.
+There are a number of services available both on and off campus, including the GC Counseling Center, Crisis Line and Safe House of Central Georgia.
 The Crisis Line and Safe House of Central Georgia is located in Macon, GA and has trained advocates available 24 hours a day.
 All of these offices are staffed with people who are sensitive to the issues in both opposite-sex and same-sex intimate partner violence and can help you both to recover from the abusive relationship and to find other services and assistance you might need.

 What to do after leaving an abusive relationship